 The patient reception and waiting area contained a range of information that explained the services offered at the practice.

-The practice had oral health leaflets available and a selection of dental products were on sale in the reception area to assist patients with their oral health.
+The practice had a varied selection of oral health leaflets available and a selection of dental products were on sale in the reception area to assist patients with their oral health.

 Staffing